Anti-tobacco movement in Nazi Germany: Nichtraucherschutz (the protection of non-smokers)

 Nichtraucherschutz (the protection of non-smokers [from passive smoking]) was the principle behind some bans.
 In 1941, tobacco smoking in trams was outlawed in sixty German cities.
 In 1944, smoking in buses and city trains was made illegal, on the personal initiative of Hitler, who feared female ticket collectors might be the victims of passive smoking.

 Smoking was also banned not only in health care institutions, but also in several public offices and in rest homes.
 Midwives were restricted from smoking while on duty.
 Smoking was also outlawed in bomb shelters; however, some shelters had separate rooms for smoking.
 In 1939, the Nazi Party outlawed smoking in all of its offices premises, and Heinrich Himmler, the then chief of the Schutzstaffel (SS), restricted police personnel from smoking while they were on duty.
 In 1938, the Reichspost imposed a ban on smoking.
-However, despite public encourage against smoking, bans on smoking were seldom enforced and ineffective.
+However, despite public encouragement against smoking, bans on smoking were seldom enforced and were ineffective.
 Among Nazi leadership, Hermann Goering smoked cigars, and Himmler and Joseph Goebbels smoked cigarettes, as did Magda Goebbels and Eva Braun, Hitler's romantic partner.